Gribnik2K/solana-guard/README.md

   - The \`permanent_primary\` flag is set with \`guard p\`.
 - **Failover Process**:
   - Disables voting on the primary server by switching to a non-voting key.
-  - Copies the tower file from the primary server (updated every 5 seconds to handle potential internet outages).
+  - Copies the tower file from the primary server (updated every 5 seconds to handle potential internet outages).This way, if the internet connection on the Primary server becomes unavailable, the latest up-to-date tower file will be available for failover and launching the Solana validator on the backup server.
   - Enables voting on the secondary server.
   - Disables \`telegraf\` and \`relayer\` services on the primary server and enables them on the secondary.
   - Waits for the network to update the node's IP address, transitioning from Secondary to Primary status.